Should doctors recommend drinking alcohol to their patients to improve their health and long life?

 Of course, not everyone should drink alcohol.
 Among others, that includes anyone whose doctor recommends abstinence.

-Drinking alcohol in moderation reduces the risk of heart disease dramatically.
-It also significantly reduces the risk of stroke and other major causes of death.
+Drinking alcohol in moderation reduces the risk of heart disease greatly.
+It also reduces the risk of stroke and other major causes of death.
 And evidence of the overall health benefits of moderate drinking continues to grow.

 So should doctors recommend drinking alcohol to patients for good health and longer life?